curiouselectric/SensorInterfaceBoard/README.md

 When it ends this data is stored within the unit and the direction 'bands' are recaluclated.

 # Overview of Connections

+To Do - Update with new PCB version wiring diagram